aws-samples/amazon-chime-sdk-recording-demo/README.md

 **Disclaimer:** You and your end users understand that recording Amazon Chime SDK meetings with this feature may be subject to laws or regulations regarding the recording of electronic communications, and that it is your and your end users’ responsibility to comply with all applicable laws regarding the recording, including properly notifying all participants in a recorded session or to a recorded communication that the session or communication is being recorded and obtain their consent.

+**Disclaimer:** Deploying the Amazon Chime SDK demo applications contained in this repository will cause your AWS Account to be billed for services, including the Amazon Chime SDK, used by the application.